 Protecting customers' data is a concern for all organizations regardless of industry or size.
 Most organizations outsource key aspects of their business to third-party vendors such as Software-as-a-Service (SaaS) solutions or cloud hosting providers (i.e. Amazon Web Services).
 As companies continue to share the responsibility of protecting sensitive data, there is increased importance and scrutiny on the cybersecurity practices implemented at these organizations.

 Third-party assessments are a common way in which organizations prove their cybersecurity practices to vendors, customers, and prospects.
-SOC 2 compliance examinations have become one of the de facto standards for organizations to prove how there are securely managing their customers' data to protect their interests and privacy.
-For most organizations conducting business with a SaaS provider, SOC 2 compliance is a minimum requirement.
+SOC 2 examinations have become one of the de facto standards for organizations to prove how there are securely managing their customers' data to protect their interests and privacy.
+For most organizations conducting business with a SaaS provider, a SOC 2 examination is a minimum requirement.
 SOC 2 reports are common for other service organizations as well such as law firms, marketing agencies, accounting firms, healthcare organizations, and more.

 SOC 2 is a reporting framework developed by the American Institute of Certified Professional Accountants (AICPA) intended to meet the needs of a broad range of customers or vendors that require information and assurance about the controls at a service organization relevant to the security, availability, and processing integrity of the systems the service organization uses to process users’ data and the confidentiality and privacy of the information processed by these systems.
 SaaS or other service organizations utilize these reports to assist with: